Virtual Public Engagement - Proposed Bike Lanes

-As the City continues pressing forward to make Richmond more bike friendly, several projects comprising nearly 50 miles of separated bike infrastructure have been completed:
+As the City continues pressing forward to make Richmond more bike friendly, several projects comprising over 50 miles of separated bike infrastructure have been completed:

 - 2nd Street from Spring Street to US Route 1

 - 3rd Street – Broad Street to Franklin Street

 - 17th Street - Dock Street to Franklin Street

 - 29th Street – Fairfield Avenue to Libby Hill Park